The Sense of an Ending: Structure and synopsis

 At this point Tony's narration of the second part of the novel – which is twice as long as the first – begins, with the arrival of a lawyer's letter informing him that Veronica's mother has bequeathed him £500 (which Veronica mysteriously calls "blood money") and two documents.
 These lead him to re-establish contact with Veronica and, after a number of meetings with her, to re-evaluate the story he has narrated in the first part.
 On consulting the lawyers, Tony learns that Veronica has Adrian's diary, which was bequeathed to him.
 This leads him to send Veronica repeated emails requesting the diary.
 Veronica eventually sends Tony a single page of the diary, containing Adrian's musings on life as a series of cumulative wagers.
-Following this, Veronica meets Tony on the Millennium Bridge in London and gives him the letter he sent to Adrian in his youth.
+Following this, Veronica arranges to meet Tony on the "Wobbly Bridge", the Millennium Bridge in London, and gives him the letter he sent to Adrian in his youth.
 On rereading it, Tony realises how malicious and unpleasant it was and how he has erased this from his memory.
 Nevertheless, he persists in attempting to retrieve the diary from Veronica, which leads to her asking him to meet at a location in North London, where she drives him to see a group of learning disabled men being taken for a walk by their careworker, one of whom she points out to him.
 Tony does not understand the significance of this and Veronica leaves him with no explanation.
 Over the course of several weeks, Tony revisits the location until he is able to relocate the man Veronica showed him in a pub.
 Tony greets the man saying he is a friend of Veronica's, which leads to an upset response from the man.
 Tony recalls the memory of Adrian from the man's facial features.
 He emails Veronica an apology, saying he didn't realise that she and Adrian had a son together.
 Veronica only responds with the reply "You don't get it, but then you never did."
 On revisiting the pub where he saw the man, Tony gets into a conversation with the careworker, who reveals that the man is actually the son of Veronica's mother, Sarah, making him Veronica's half-brother.
 The reader is left to connect the dots.